WatadaShingo/tsunami-1d/README.md

 # tsunami-1d
-Please read MATLAB/0README.txt and phase-correction/0README.txt, and follow the instruction.
+Please read MATLAB/0README.txt and phase-correction/0README.txt, and follow the instructions.

 ## simulation of dispersive tsunamis in a constant depth ocean